devicehive/devicehive-docker/rdbms-image/README.md

 Then you'd be able to start all DeviceHive java services (backend, frontend, auth, plugin manager) by running ```java -jar devicehive-...-boot.jar```

 ## Configuration
-All containers are configured via environment variables and Docker Compose can pass variables from its environment to containers and read them from [.env](https://docs.docker.com/compose/compose-file/#env_file) file.
+All containers are configured via environment variables and Docker Compose can pass variables from its environment to containers or read them from [.env](https://docs.docker.com/compose/compose-file/#env_file) file.
 To make persistent configuration changes we will add parameters in the `.env` file in the current directory.

 ### JWT secret
 * `JWT_SECRET` - changes the randomly generated JWT signing secret.